Jake Fraley Player Props: Reds vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.07 team ERA ranks 12th among all league pitching staffs.
+- The Cubs have a 4.15 team ERA that ranks 15th across all MLB pitching staffs.

-- The Cubs surrender the third-fewest home runs in baseball (111 total, 1.1 per game).
+- Cubs pitchers combine to surrender 116 home runs (1.1 per game), the fifth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.